ABOUT THE DIVISION

 In anticipation of continued growth and diversification of the student body, President Jack K. Williams created a vice president position to oversee all student service functions on campus.
 He appointed Dr. John J. Koldus the first vice president of student services in 1973.
 Dr. Koldus’ goal was to establish a Division of Student Services that would be fully equipped to meet the requirements of a rapidly growing student body.

 Enrollment increased over the next three decades and the Division of Student Services continued to evolve in order to serve this larger, more diverse student population.
 After the retirement of Dr. Koldus in the early 1990s, the newly appointed vice president, Dr. J. Malon Southerland, received permission to change Division of Student Services to the Division of Student Affairs as an effort to reflect more accurately the breadth of the division’s mission.

 After the change in name the Division of Student Affairs continued to grow and evolve along with the increasingly diverse student body.
-In the 13 years since Dr. Southerland’s retirement, the division has seen five vice presidents.
+In the 13 years since Dr. Southerland’s retirement, the division has seen seven vice presidents.

 Dr. Bill Kibler (interim during 2003)

 Dr. Dean Bresciani (2004 – 2008)